Top things to do in Tasmania

 • Surfing in Tasmania

 Tasmania's position in the Roaring Forties makes it a top spot for big waves when the conditions are right.
-The best swells are found at Bicheno, Bruny Island, King Island and Shipsterns Bluff, which famously has Australia's heaviest wave.
+The best swells are found at Bicheno, Bruny Island, King Island and Shipstern Bluff, which famously has Australia's heaviest wave.

 • Tasmanian devil sanctuaries

-Not so long ago, Tassie's legendary devils were in trouble.
+Not so long ago, the island's legendary devils were in trouble.
 A horrible facial tumour disease was killing them off.
 Now, the population is rebuilding, thanks to the breeding programmes found at specialised Tasmanian devil sanctuaries.
 If you want to see devils doing their stuff, slip a conservation sanctuary into your itinerary.

 • Fishing in Tasmania

-If freshwater fish are your target, there are 15 lakes and lagoons in Tasmania to choose from.
+If freshwater fish are your target, there are many lakes and lagoons in Tasmania to choose from.
 Catches include brown trout, rainbow trout, brook trout and Atlantic salmon.
 If you're interested in deep sea fishing, Eaglehawk Neck or St Helens is the place to find a charter boat.
 Striped trumpeter, morwong and coral perch are common catches.

 • Golfing in Tasmania